ViktorHaag/old-huron-archive/content/posts/rs-001-mining-market-incident.rst

 Last Friday, Group II of James Maliszewski's *Ripheus Sector* [RS]_ gang started out on the first adventure of what we hope to be many more.
-A fair amount of the session was spent on get-to-know-you kibbitzing and few technical glitches, but a reasonable amount of actual play happened, including an exciting prelude action scene and a solid hook for the next steps in future sessions.
+A fair amount of the session was spent on get-to-know-you kibbitzing and a few technical glitches, but a reasonable amount of actual play happened, including an exciting prelude action scene and a solid hook for the next steps in future sessions.

 Backdrop and positioning